-The Public Interest Law Centre works to defend the legal rights of the community, but particularly the working class.
+The Public Interest Law Centre works to defend the legal rights of the community particualrly against austerity and the ‘hostile environment.’
 We specialise in public law and also actions against public authorities.

-The Public Interest Law Centre is unique amongst the 30+ law centres in that our legal work is not based on a community, such as our host Camden Community Law Centre we operate within two distinct areas of law – public law and actions against local authorities.
-We offer legal advice, casework and representation to individuals and groups from across London and the south east – in some circumstances nationally.
+The Public Interest Law Centre is unique amongst the 30+ law centres.
+Our legal work is not based on a community (such as our host Camden Community Law Centre) we operate within two distinct areas of law – public law and actions against local authorities.
+We offer legal advice, casework and representation to individuals and groups from across London, the south east and nationally.

-Our job is to consider those challenges to local and national government, and other public bodies, who are acting unlawfully, or have broken the law.
+Our job is to consider legal challenges to local and national government, and other public bodies, who are acting unlawfully.

 In actions against public authorities our casework and legal action seeks to hold the State to account and to bring private law claims against a range of public bodies including, the police, local authorities and government departments fro their unlawful actions.